justindomke/marbl/examples/README.md

-marbl
+Examples
 =====

-There are a few examples:
+Going through these examples is probably the fastest way to understand how to use Marbl.

-# Pure inference
+# Pure inference in MRF models

 ## Single-node inference